junxit/us-congress-bills-117/bill.md

   >     - **(A)** identify areas of concern for faith-based organizations and houses of worship, including event planning recommendations, checklists, facility hardening, tabletop exercise resources, and other resilience measures;
   >     - **(B)** involve comprehensive safety measures, including threat prevention, preparedness, protection, mitigation, incident response, and recovery to improve the safety posture of faith-based organizations and houses of worship upon implementation;
   >     - **(C)** involve comprehensive safety measures, including preparedness, protection, mitigation, incident response, and recovery to improve the resiliency of faith-based organizations and houses of worship from manmade and natural disasters;
-  >     - **(D)** include any evidence or research rationale supporting the determination of the Clearinghouse that the best practices or recommendations under subparagraph (B) hashave been shown to have a significant effect on improving the safety and security of individuals in faith-based organizations and houses of worship, including—
+  >     - **(D)** include any evidence or research rationale supporting the determination of the Clearinghouse that the best practices or recommendations under subparagraph (B) have been shown to have a significant effect on improving the safety and security of individuals in faith-based organizations and houses of worship, including—
   >       - **(i)** findings and data from previous Federal, State, local, Tribal, territorial, private sector, and nongovernmental organization research centers relating to safety, security, and targeted violence at faith-based organizations and houses of worship; and
   >       - **(ii)** other supportive evidence or findings relied upon by the Clearinghouse in determining best practices and rec­om­men­da­tions to improve the safety and security posture of a faith-based organization or house of worship upon implementation; and
   >     - **(E)** include an overview of the available resources the Clearinghouse can provide for faith-based organizations and houses of worship.